TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 >
 >The `>>...` redirect will hide the stdout and stderror from your command line.
 You will need to open `ca.log` to check for errors.
 You can change the `admin:adminpw` parameter to whatever admin username / password you want for the CA server admin.
 >
->A `fabric-ca-server-config.yaml` file and root CA certificate `ca-cert.pem` will be created at the server home directory (set by `FABRIC_CA_SERVER_HOME` in the docker-compose file).
-We will override many of these settings with environmental variables (the file will still show default settings).
+>A `fabric-ca-server-config.yaml` file, root CA certificate `ca-cert.pem`, and `.../keystore` directory with private keys will be created at the server home directory (set by `FABRIC_CA_SERVER_HOME` in the docker-compose file).
+We will override many of the config file CSR settings with environmental variables (the config file will still show default settings).
+The entire structure should resemble:
 >
+><pre style="line-height: 0.7;">
+>.
+>├── fabric-ca-server.db
+>├── fabric-ca-server-config.yaml
+>├── IssuerPublicKey
+>├── IssuerRevocationPublicKey
+>├── ca-cert.pem                        <--- We want to save this Root CA Cert to MSP tree
+>└── msp
+>    └── keystore
+>        ├── {...}_sk                   <--- We want to save this Root CA priv key to MSP tree
+>        ├── IssuerRevocationPrivateKey
+>        └── IssuerSecretKey
+></pre>
+>
 ><br>
 >
 >**1.4) Copy the crypto material**
->>`cp $FABRIC_CA_SERVER_HOME/ca-cert.pem /data/org1-ca-cert.pem`
 >
+>OPTIONAL: FULL MSP TREE
+>>`$FABRIC_CA_SERVER_HOME/setup/msp.sh`
+>
->This will copy the root CA certificate to the organization common folder for use among the org.
-This file is needed to `enroll` from the CLI.
+>This will copy the Root CA certificate and associated private key to the common directory MSP tree.
+Remember that this common directory MSP tree is for educational purposes and would not be created in a production environment.
+>
+>Copy the Root CA Cert ONLY to the common folder for production use.
+>>`cp $FABRIC_CA_SERVER_HOME/ca-cert.pem /data/org1-root-ca-cert.pem`
+>
+>The Root CA Cert is needed to `enroll` from the CLI.
 We will refer to this file in other services (containers) via the `FABRIC_CA_CLIENT_TLS_CERTFILES` environment variable.
 You could also hard-code the filename in the CLI config file (fabric-ca-client-config.yaml) in the `tls: certfiles:` section to include the cert as a trusted root certificate.
 >
 ><br>
 >
 >**1.5) Edit the CA Server Config File**
 >>`sed -i "/affiliations:/a \\   org1: []" $FABRIC_CA_SERVER_HOME/fabric-ca-server-config.yaml`
 >
->I have not found a way to set the `affiliations:` section of the config file via environment variables, so we will manually edit that section.
+>The docs do not indicate a way to set the `affiliations:` section of the config file via environment variables, so we will manually edit that section.
 >
 ><br>
 >